 In addition to security concerns, the availability of a cloud environment is another big fear that most enterprises face while migrating to the new IT setting.
-A business requires a suitable disaster recovery plan to maintain availability, performance, and protection of business data and applications during the transfer process.
+A business requires a suitable disaster recovery plan to maintain availability, performance, and business data protection and applications during the transfer process.

 Businesses should educate employees about cloud migration security risks.
 Besides, the team handling the task should understand the appropriate access and integration requirements with on-premise systems.
 This practice helps an organization to identify and address the weakest penetration during the workload transfer window.
 Businesses should not stop researching and learning in an industry that is changing and adapting.
 Employees should understand the latest cloud vulnerabilities and trends.
 For instance, if the migration journey involves the Internet of Things (IoT), businesses only see the thin end of the wedge when it comes to understanding the technology’s risks and protection measures.
 In effect, organizations should invest in research and training about cyber threats and controls needed to secure novel technologies.